 Cairns itself is a small city with plenty of places to eat and a great range of accommodation.
 It’s a very easy place to visit and enjoy.

-Read more from Sharon on her blog simplerandsmarter
+Read more from Sharon on her blog Simplerandsmarter

-FRASER ISLAND with kids by Rene of Together We Roam
+FRASER ISLAND by Together We Roam

 A short ferry ride across the Great Sandy Strait welcomes a world of outdoor family adventure on Australia’s largest sand island.
 Take the 4WD for a self-guided tour exploring Fraser Island’s gems, bounding along sandy inland tracks and driving along picturesque 75 Mile Beach.
 For those that prefer to leave the 4WDing to others, Fraser Coast Bus Tour runs a family friendly-guided tour that takes families to all the island highlights.